Question: What are the industry standard do’s and don’ts of screenwriting?

 DO use image motifs, awkward moments and even silent moments to convey mood and emotions.
 For example, a lead character sitting in the middle of an empty square surrounded by tall buildings tells us about the character’s isolation, without the character having to actually state that he or she is lonely.
 A picture paints a thousand words.
 Movies are visual mediums.
 Don’t be afraid to use pictures and images to help tell your story.

 Content is King, but Execution is God.

-For more advice on selling your script from Wendy Kram, don’t miss her live webinar for The Writers Store on August 15, 2012: Get Your Script Sold: Selling Strategies From Script to Greenlight.
+For more advice on selling your script from Wendy Kram, get her On Demand Webinar, Get Your Script Sold: Selling Strategies From Script to Greenlight.